chi-research/symbolic-searcher/README.md

 # Background
 Symbolic Searcher identifies long-tail MEV using symbolic execution and bytecode injections.
 We demonstrate a symbolic searcher on the the canonical [Ethereum is a Dark Forest](https://www.paradigm.xyz/2020/08/ethereum-is-a-dark-forest) example published.
+Disclaimer: this is currently a proof of concept.

 # Research Report
 [Research Report for Encode x Wintermute MEV Hackathon 2022](https://github.com/bzhang42/symbolic-searcher/blob/main/research_report.pdf)